aachemodanova/dendrites_group_research/content/authors/Uliana Aleksandrova/_index.md

 ---
 # Display name
-title: Angelina Chemodanova
+title: Uliana Aleksandrova

 # Full name (for SEO)
-first_name: Angelina
+first_name: Uliana
-last_name: Chemodanova
+last_name: Aleksandrova

 # Username (this should match the folder name)
 authors:
-  - Angelina Chemodanova
+  - Uliana Aleksandrova

 # Is this the primary user of the site?
 superuser: false